Optimization and Problem Solving of Pandora FMS

 To learn more about “Data Backup and Recovery in Pandora FMS”, go to this link.

-There are three very important configuration tokens, directly related to disk IO, and should be considered because improper IO access is usually the most important bottleneck in MySQL.
+There are three very important configuration tokens, directly related to disk IO, and should be considered, because improper IO access is usually the most important bottleneck in MySQL.

 innodb_log_file_size